XanderYoon/ML_Soccer_Predictions/docs/midterm.md

 ![](chance_creation_prob.png)

-We see that higher lower probabilities (darker colors) tend towards the left end while higher probabilities (lighter colors) tend towards the right.
+We see that lower probabilities (darker colors) tend towards the left end while higher probabilities (lighter colors) tend towards the right, which is what our logistic regression model is capturing.

 #### Player Based Features ####